How to Run a World Cup Bracket Pool at Work (2026 Guide)

 Step 1: Pick Your Format

-There are three common World Cup pool formats.
+There are four common World Cup pool formats.
 Each works differently with the 2026 expanded bracket.

 Option A: Full Bracket (Recommended)